liujiaruirz/nba_stats_database/README.md

        WHERE G.home_team_ID = T1.team_ID AND G.away_team_ID = T2.team_ID
              AND T1.name = :hteam and T2.name = :ateam and year = :year
 ```
 This query returns a list of games that satisfy the given conditions (i.e., home team, away team, and season).
-Note that home team and away team need to be selected from two separating team tables (T1 and T2).
+Note that home team and away team need to be selected from two separate team tables (T1 and T2).

 ```
 SELECT Pr.first_name, Pr.last_name, MIN, PTS, AST, REB, Pr.Team_ID